iagox86/skullsecurity.org/_posts/2009-12-14-smb-psexec-nse-owning-windows-fast-part-1.md

 Obviously, when you're performing a bruteforce, there's the possibility of locking out accounts.
 For that reason, only do that on machine(s) that either you own, or you know the policies on!

 <h3>Ports</h3>
 The second requirement is that TCP port 139 or 445 has to be open.
-These ports are functionally equivalent for our purposes, so it doesn't matter which one is open; TCP/445 is raw SMB, and TCP/139 is SMB over NetBIOS -- Nmap will autodetect and function accordingly.
+These ports are functionally equivalent for our purposes, so it doesn't matter which one is open; TCP/445 is raw SMB, and TCP/139 is SMB over NetBIOS -- nmap will autodetect and function accordingly.
 For what it's worth, TCP/445 is preferred because it has less overhead.

 Anyway, as I'm sure you all know, modern versions of Windows (Windows XP SP2, Windows 2003 SP1, Windows Vista, etc) enable the Windows firewall by default.
 Likewise, many organizations have software firewalls, hardware firewalls, or both.
 These will obviously block your SMB traffic, and rightly so.
 Would you want an external entity running smb-psexec.nse?